Healthdirect Free Australian health advice you can count on.

 Can strokes be prevented?

-You can also reduce your risk by maintaining a healthy lifestyle, including by staying active, eating well, quitting smoking and drinking alcohol in moderation.
+You can also reduce your risk of stroke by maintaining a healthy lifestyle, including by:

-• Avoid smoking — Smoking cigarettes doubles your risk of having a stroke.
+• Quit smoking — smoking cigarettes doubles your risk of having a stroke.

-A stroke can be fatal — every day, 23 Australians die from a stroke.
-Among those who survive, 1 in 3 will have a long-term disability due to their stroke and are likely to always need help with talking, moving and self-care.
+A stroke can be fatal.
+Every day, 23 Australians die from a stroke.
+Among those who survive, many will have a long-term disability.
+They are likely to always need help with talking, moving and self-care.

 Long-term complications of a stroke may include: